haskellfoundation/hs-opt-handbook.github.io/src/Preliminaries/what_makes_fast_hs.rst

-GHC is good at optimizing these cases, becoming familiar with these code transformations is beneficial; it trains you to start thinking in terms of memory allocation when reading or writing Haskell code, and teaches you to perform these optimizations manually when GHC fails to optimization.
+GHC is good at optimizing these cases, becoming familiar with these code transformations is beneficial; it trains you to start thinking in terms of memory allocation when reading or writing Haskell code, and teaches you to perform these optimizations manually when GHC fails to optimize.

 How does Excessive Closure Allocation Slow Down Runtime Performance